Updated on November 3, 2022

 How Much Do Crizal Lenses Cost?

-The price of Crizal lenses ranges from $92 to $160, which is above the cost of regular eyeglass lenses.6
+Crizal lenses range from $92 to $160, above the cost of regular eyeglass lenses.6

 Crizal lenses are sold by various chain and independent optometry offices worldwide.

-Enter your zip code on the Essilor website to find a location near you.
+Enter your zip code on the Essilor website to find a nearby location.

 Alternative Treatments